 In another bowl, combine the buttermilk, oil, eggs, and vanilla.

 With the mixer on low speed, slowly add the wet ingredients to the dry.
-With mixer still on low, add the coffee and stir just to combine, scraping the bottom of the bowl with a rubber spatula.
-Pour the batter into two 8-inch round prepared pans and bake for 30 to 40 minutes at 350°F, until a cake tester or toothpick comes out mostly clean (not wet).
+With the mixer still on low, add the coffee and stir just to combine, scraping the bottom of the bowl with a rubber spatula.
+Pour the batter into two 8-inch round prepared pans and bake for 30 to 40 minutes, or until a cake tester or toothpick comes out mostly clean (not wet).

 Cool in the pans for 30 minutes, then turn them out onto a cooling rack and cool completely.